 intitle:email marketing tips

-Google will bring up search engine results where “email” is always in the title, but marketing and tips are just mentioned somewhere else on the page whether it be the content, title tags, or anchor text.
+Other relevant information like marketing and tips may just get a mention somewhere else on the page – like in the content, title tags, or anchor text.

 What if you want to guarantee that an exact match shows in the search results?
-What if you are seeking specific words in a title, but you don’t care what order they are in?
+What if you seek specific words in a title but don’t care what order they are in?

-That’s when you would use the operator multiple times, like this:
+That’s when you would use the Google search operator multiple times, like this:

 intitle:email intitle:marketing intitle:tips

-Most of the time, just using the operator once will suffice, but if you want to be 100% sure of your results from the search engines, break it down like I did in this example.
+Most of the time, just using the operator once is enough, but if you want to be 100 percent sure of your results, break it down as I did in this example.

 Footprints are common words or phrases that appear on pages.